camunda/camunda-docs/docs/components/concepts/access-control/user-task-access-restrictions.md

 User task access restrictions are enabled by default on SaaS.
 :::

-User task access restrictions allow you to control the level of access a [user](../../console/manage-organization/manage-users.md) or
+User task access restrictions allow you to restrict access of user tasks in Tasklist to [users](../../console/manage-organization/manage-users.md) or
 [groups](user-groups.md) where they are assignees or candidates.

 ### User task access restrictions